-Subsidized/Unsubsidized Direct Loan listed is the maximum amount for which you are eligible based on your Cost of Attendance and the other resources and aid you have available to you.
+- The amount of Subsidized/Unsubsidized Direct Loan listed is the maximum amount for which you are eligible based on your Cost of Attendance and the other resources and aid you have available to you.
 You are not obligated in any way to borrow the full amount.
-Be sure to consider the long-term effects of excessive debt and borrow only what you need.

-- You must report any resource received during the year (scholarships, military assistance, vocational rehabilitation, etc.) that is not listed. - If you receive additional financial aid or other resources, your original financial aid package may be reduced by the amount of the
+Be sure to consider the long-term effects of excessive debt and borrow only what you need. - Report any resource you are receiving (scholarships, military assistance, vocational rehabilitation, etc.) that is not listed. - If you receive additional financial aid or other resources, your original financial aid package may be reduced by the amount of the additional funds.
+You will be notified of any changes to your eligibility.

-- If your family's financial situation has changed since you submitted the FAFSA due to loss of income or other benefits, change in marital status, unusually high medical expenses, etc., contact the Financial Aid Office for a special circumstances form.
-We will re-evaluate your aid eligibility based on this information. - Your grant, scholarship, and loan funds will be made available to you at the beginning of each semester, provided your file is complete with all required forms at least two weeks prior to the beginning of the term.
+- If your family's financial situation has changed since you submitted the FAFSA due to loss of income or other benefits, change in marital status, unusually high medical expenses, etc., complete a "special" circumstances form.
+We will re-evaluate your aid eligibility based on this information. - Your grant, scholarship, and loan funds will be made available to you at the beginning of each semester, provided you have completed all required forms at least two weeks prior to the beginning of the term.
 Payment of any balance due is also required at that time.
-If you preregister for your classes, you will receive your semester billing statement electronically approximately three weeks before classes begin.
-Please review the payment instructions included with the billing carefully. - If you are attending summer school during the 2020 summer term and are borrowing a Subsidized/Unsubsidized Direct Loan, your academic year eligibility may be reduced by the amount you borrow to attend 2020 summer school. - Continued funding under each of the federal aid programs is dependent upon you maintaining Satisfactory Academic Progress.
-Be sure to review and understand NSU's policy included in this publication.
+If you preregister for your classes, your semester billing statement will be posted online approximately three weeks before classes begin. - If you are borrowing a Subsidized/Unsubsidized Direct Loan during the summer term, your academic year loan eligibility may be reduced by the amount you borrow. - Continued funding under each of the federal aid programs is dependent upon you maintaining Satisfactory Academic Progress.
+Be sure to review and understand NSU's policy included in this publication. - Additional disclosure of consumer information are available at northern.edu.